 Please note that as of the date of this AIF, the Duncan Lake Property consists of 178 contiguous claims covering 7,922 hectares.
-As contained in the disclosure of the technical report below, the Duncan Lake Property consists of 534 claims and 25,605 hectares.
+As of the time reported upon in the Duncan Lake PEA, the Duncan Lake Property consisted of 534 claims and 25,605 hectares.